Publish a feature service

 - For Counts and Amounts (size), click Style options.

-- Under Hex, delete and replace the current value with #283849 and press Enter.
+- For #, delete the current value and replace with 283849 and press Done.

-- On the Style options pane, click Done, and click Done two more times.
+- In the Style options pane, click Done, and click Done two more times.

 - On the Contents (dark) toolbar, click Basemap and click Light Gray Canvas.

-The symbology for the layer and basemap are now set.
+The symbology for the basemap is now set.

 Configure the pop-up